 You must apply the wash sale rules yourself for the following situations:

-- Sales and purchases of mutual funds occurring between brokerage accounts (accounts ending in 133) and mutual fund accounts (accounts ending in 002) where the wash sale results from the sale and purchase of the identical security (same CUSIP or ticker symbol) in different accounts
+- Sales and purchases of mutual funds occurring between brokerage accounts (accounts ending in 133) where the wash sale results from the sale and purchase of the identical security (same CUSIP or ticker symbol) in different accounts

-- Sales and purchases of any substantially identical stock or security, regardless of whether the sale and purchase occurred in the same account or different accounts
+- Sales and purchases of any securities that are not identical (same CUSIP), but are substantially identical, regardless of whether the sale and purchase occurred in the same account or different accounts

-For more information, consult a qualified tax professional or IRS publication 550, which is available on the IRS website.
+For more information, consult a qualified tax professional or IRS publication 550 (Investment Income and Expenses), which is available on the IRS website.

 - Entities that have not provided Ameriprise with a certified Taxpayer Identification Number (TIN) are treated as foreign entities for Foreign Account Tax Compliance Act (FATCA) purposes.